 - .1 Gaskets shall be 60 to 80 durometer extruded santoprene fitted into matching, pre-formed gasket key and held by friction.
 Gaskets have wings which seal against rounded edges of the door. - .2 Door shall be fully gasketed.
 Leading edge shall be blade-type.
 Bulb type gasket to be used on the bottom and between the back of the door and jamb.
-Top seal is a coextruded PVC extrusion with flexible PVC gasket. - .3 Gasket Colour: Black.
+Top seal is a coextruded PVC extrusion with flexible PVC gasket. - .3 Gasket to match door colour.